jaelyntran/QuickRecap-Discord-Bot/README.md

-This project contains a message summary Discord app written in JavaScript
+This project contains a message summary Discord app written in JavaScript.

 ## Inviting the Bot to the Server (No Setup Required)
 You can invite the hosted version of this bot directly to your server.